Spherically symmetric black hole spacetimes on hyperboloidal slices: Gauge conditions

 When applying the gauge conditions discussed in \cite{\papgauge} to a BH spacetime, one important aspect is to recognize that harmonic slicing is only marginally singularity avoiding, which means that a singularity is reached in an infinite coordinate time.
 Harmonic slicing is thus not a good choice in the neighbourhood of a BH if excision is not used.
 However, near \scrip the physical propagation speeds of harmonic lapse (and shift) ensure that no unknown gauge information enters the numerical domain through future null infinity.
 Thus the optimal scenario is to use harmonic slicing near \scrip and something different close to the BH.
 A condition that has provided successful evolutions using trumpet initial data is, with $\dot{} \equiv \partial_t$ and $' \equiv \partial_r$ ,

-It is equivalent to (20) in \cite{\papgauge} with $\xi_1\hat\alpha=\cnK$, $\xi_2=0$ and $\alpha^2f= \nconst+\alpha^2$, later setting $\nconst$ \footnote{The time-independent quantity $\nconst$, a function of the radial coordinate, has here a different expression from that used in \cite{\papgauge}.} to be proportional to $\Omega$.
+{where $\cnK$ is a parameter used to damp the behaviour of the lapse at \scrip.} This equation is equivalent to (20) in \cite{\papgauge} with $\xi_1\hat\alpha=\cnK$, $\xi_2=0$ and $\alpha^2f= \nconst+\alpha^2$, later setting $\nconst$ \footnote{The time-independent quantity $\nconst$, a function of the radial coordinate, has here a different expression from that used in \cite{\papgauge}.} to be proportional to $\Omega$.
 Note that the coefficient in front of $\K$ is similar to the shock-avoiding slicing condition \cite{Alcubierre:1996su,Baumgarte:2022ecu,Li:2023pme}.
 This form was chosen for the following considerations.
 The $\alpha^2$ part provides physical propagation speeds for the gauge modes (the first three lines listed in \fref{fr:lightspeeds}), as mentioned above.
 This is desired at \scrip, because then all propagation speeds are either positive or zero, and there are no incoming modes there.
 However, near the location of the trumpet inside of the BH's horizon, the physical propagation speeds become zero (as $\alpha=0$ at the location of the trumpet).
 The effect is that any signals that have entered the BH region and travel along the infinitely long cylinder of the trumpet slice will propagate slower and slower, soon becoming underresolved, which can lead to numerical instabilities.
 Increasing the gauge propagation speeds allows perturbations to leave the domain in a finite time and provides more stable evolutions in general, and also gives smoother stationary values for the evolution quantities at the trumpet.
 Examples of modified propagation speeds for the lapse and shift conditions are shown in \fref{fr:lightspeeds}.

 These gauge source functions are designed to make a hyperboloidal CMC slice of Minkowski (encoded in the hatted quantities) a stationary solution of the slicing equation: $\dot\alpha=0\leftrightarrow\alpha=\backalpha$, $\beta^r=\backbetar$, $\K=0$.
 The components of the background conformally compactified metric (following an ansatz like that of \eref{e:linel}) that appear in \eref{adotsolve}, and are used to calculate $\hat \Gamma^a_{bc}$ in \eref{Lambdadef}, are